zzmtsvv/smaller_micrograd/README.md

 # Smaller MicroGrad
-Tried to do autograd engine based on Karpathy's micrograd repo[1]
+Tried to do autograd engine based on Karpathy's micrograd repo (and on the basis of PyTorch)

 ## Examples